ltechconsultancy/GenFilesMCP/README.md

 docker build -t genfilesmcp .
 ```

 1b.
-If you don't need to build the image yourself, create a docker-compose.yml file with this content:
+If you don't need/want to build the image yourself, create a docker-compose.yml file with this content:
 ```yaml
 services:
   genfilesmcp: